Thyme is one of the most precious herbs in the garden. This plant’s aroma, taste, and benefits justify its global popularity.

 Growing thyme is no different than any other gardening activity.
 Propagating it from cuttings does require attention and a bit of effort on your part, though.

 In this guide, I will cover all the details of this process so you can grow thyme from cuttings forever.

-When to Take Thyme Cuttings
+When To Take Thyme Cuttings

-On the other hand, thyme stems turn woody as the plant grows older.
+But thyme stems turn woody as the plant grows older.
 Woody stems can be very hard or impossible to propagate.

 That’s why you need to focus on two points here:

-- Your thyme cuttings should be established and mature stems
+- Your thyme cuttings should be established, and mature stems

-So, although the softer the stems the better, you also don’t want to take cuttings that can’t handle themselves.
+So, although the softer the stems, the better, you also don’t want to take cuttings that can’t handle themselves.

-How to Take Thyme Cuttings
+How To Take Thyme Cuttings